A Focus On Security

-A number of reasons (both financial and strategic) are driving companies to online document management services from trusted vendors such as BMI Imaging.
-This shift away from traditional in-house approaches is well underway with more than 70% of organizations actively planning or implementing cloud technologies today (according to InformationWeek April 2015 survey).
+A number of reasons (both financial and strategic) are driving companies to utilize online document management services.
+This shift away from traditional in-house approaches is well underway with a majority of organizations actively planning or implementing cloud technologies today.

-In the first of our 3-part “Moving to the Cloud” blog series, we focus on document hosting solutions, the core of cloud-based document management, and its key underlying requirement – security.
+In this article, we focus on document hosting solutions, the core of cloud-based document management, and its key underlying requirement – security.

-Security: The Number One Concern when it comes to Cloud-Based Document Management
+Security: The Number One Concern With Cloud-Based Document Management

 Whether you’re a new company or an established organization, your customers’ trust is your number one asset.
 That’s why your move to the cloud-based document management requires a secure foundation that protects customer data and your business reputation.